marsch/Microservices/RepositoryManagement/IntegrationComponentRepository.md

+---

+**Creator:** Igor (drobiazko), Elastic.io <br>
+**Last revised by:** Philipp (philecs), Cloud Ecosystem <br>
+**Last update:** 04-06-2018

+---

+# Introduction

+The integration component repository is needed to store integration components such as adapters & transformer.

-# Integration Component Repository
+# Description

+The documents shorty describes integration components and how they are stored, retreived and managed.

+# Technologies used

+- Docker Registry

+## Reasoning

+- Docker Registry: Stateless, highly scalable storage for Docker images

+# Conceptional Elaborations

 The integration components are lightweight and stand-alone Docker images that include everything needed to run the component, including the component's code, a runtime, libraries and dependencies.
-Each component is based on an OIH [parent image](https://docs.docker.com/engine/userguide/eng-image/baseimages/) which provides the component runtime.
+Each component is based on an Open Integration Hub
+[parent image](https://docs.docker.com/engine/userguide/eng-image/baseimages/) which provides the component runtime.
 For example, for Java component the parent images provides the JDK and for Node.js component the parent image provides [NPM](https://www.npmjs.com/) and [Node.js](https://nodejs.org).